Garden tool care

 This process ensures that the tools are ready for the new season.

-Daily care
+Daily Care

-Cleaning tools after every use is essential.
+Cleaning the tools after every use is essential.

 • Use soapy water for deep cleaning